Process for Appealing a Grade

 2. If the student is enrolled in a program with a departmental appeal process, he or she should follow that process as written (again, in writing) and send it (along with the instructor’s statement) to the academic dean under whom the instructor works:

-- Natural Sciences and Physical Education – Dr. Sarah Tesar
+- Science, Technology, Engineering and Mathematics (STEM) – Dr. Sarah Tesar

 - Humanities – Dr. Jon Hershey